-Joseph B. Ottinger, editor of TheServerSide.com, said generally the report is correct.
+Joseph B. Ottinger, former editor of TheServerSide.com, said generally the report is correct.
 "But they're overemphasizing the existence of a few methods that are not encouraged by the library vendors," he said.
 "And honestly, even the sample programs are described as not being best practices.
 For example, the createSQLQuery code is definitely not what Hibernate developers would normally suggest using, because Hibernate has much, much easier mechanisms for that purpose that are secure."

 Ottinger did agree that a big problem is programmers creating their own code based on those samples without being aware of security issues.
 "The greatest danger is when someone creates their own library code based on these libraries and doesn't know what security holes there are to avoid," he said.
 "For example, again using that code, someone might create a utility library to make Hibernate queries ''easier' (by avoiding Hibernate's own query mechanisms) and therefore introducing bugs."